dotincorp/dotpad-application/Dot Canvas/README.md

 - Users can share their created content files for others to utilize, and they can also use content shared by others.
 With an active cloud ecosystem for content sharing, accessing a wide range of content is expected to become more accessible and convenient.

-- DotPad can be connected via Bluetooth or USB, allowing for single or multi-device connections.
-Multiple DotPad connections are useful for teachers conducting lessons with multiple students.
+- Dot Pad can be connected via Bluetooth or USB, allowing for single or multi-device connections.
+Multiple Dot Pad connections are useful for teachers conducting lessons with multiple students.

 ## Min Screen
 #### Dot Canvas Web